-Cases of acute renal failure and renal insufficiency adverse events (including renal failure) have occurred in patients receiving KYPROLIS.
-Acute renal failure was reported more frequently in patients with advanced relapsed and refractory multiple myeloma who received KYPROLIS monotherapy.
+Cases of acute renal failure and renal insufficiency adverse events (renal impairment, acute renal failure, renal failure) have occurred in patients receiving Kyprolis.
+Acute renal failure was reported more frequently in patients with advanced relapsed and refractory multiple myeloma who received Kyprolis monotherapy.
+This risk was greater in patients with a baseline reduced estimated creatinine clearance.
 Monitor renal function with regular measurement of the serum creatinine and/or estimated creatinine clearance.
 Reduce or withhold dose as appropriate.